ChebbiL/barrier-and-look-back-options/app/README.md

 show
 ```

-To switch betxween different products, please type directly the name of the product.
+To switch between different products, please type directly the name of the product.
 As an example, to switch to the barrier option, simply type the following instruction.

 ```
 Barrier_ption